milena-sosic/Area-Tree-Types/README.md

 ## Goal of the project is to build a model that predicts what types of trees grow in an area

 Project overview:
-1. Created a tool to predict what types of trees grow in an area
+1. Created a model to predict what types of trees grow in an area
 2. SVM Classifier and XGBoost classifiers are trained with GridSearchCV to get the best model
 3. Created models  with Pickle which are ready for deployment